 Expressions can be tricky.
 Words and phrases such as “grinning”, “intense look”, or “serious expression”, might be somewhat interpretive, depending on the context.
 If possible, describe how the physical characteristics appear.
 For example, instead of saying “neutral look” we can say “mouth closed and lips touching”; instead of saying “surprised look”, say “raised eyebrows and a wide open mouth”.

-[Alt-text]: A group of two men and three women stand in a circle with their arms around each other; they are smiling and looking down at the camera which looks up at them from the centre of their circle.
+[Alt-text]: A group of people in business attire (suits, ties, blouses, etc.) stand in a circle with their arms around each other; they are smiling and looking down at the camera which looks up at them from the centre of their circle.

-[Long Description]: Five people – three women and two men – stand in a circle.
+[Long Description]: Three women and two men stand in a circle.
 All have big smiles with their teeth showing and their arms around each others’ shoulders.
 The upper portion of their bodies and their faces are visible as they lean forward and look down at the camera, which is in the middle of their circle; it appears as though they are looking at us.

 A concern that people with print disabilities have is the censorship or watering down of content from the describer due to the image containing disturbing or controversial material.
 People with print disabilities require equal access to the same content, and must be allowed to make the same choices for consumption of images.